psesinkclee/septa-next-5/README.md

 ### [TrainRouteInformation]
 #### departureStation
-Enter your departure station ID below from the following options Station IDs can be found here: https://transitfeeds.com/p/septa/262/latest/stops
+Enter your departure station ID, which can be found here: https://transitfeeds.com/p/septa/262/latest/stops
 example: Jefferson Station is '90006'